Honoré Mercier Bridge

-It is estimated that an average of 75,000 vehicles use the bridge each day.
-An estimated 30 million vehicles use the bridge every year.
+It is estimated that an average of 75,000 vehicles use the bridge each day, and an estimated 30 million vehicles every year.

 History

 Before the bridge was built there was a ferry service.

 The bridge, known in the developmental stage as the "Saint-Louis Bridge" (for the nearby located Lake Saint-Louis and the parish of Saint-Louis-de-Caughnawaga, today part of the Kahnawake reserve), was designed by eleven French-Canadian engineers, all graduates of the École Polytechnique de Montréal, and was built by the Dominion Bridge Company Ltd under a government-funded work program.
 Construction of the bridge began in November 1932 and was completed in the early summer of 1934.
 It was opened to traffic on June 22, 1934 (named "Honoré-Mercier" during its inauguration by mayor Taschereau, 10 months ahead of schedule with a toll of 50 cents for an automobile and driver—later reduced to 25 cents.
 Today there is no toll charged for crossing the bridge.

 The original east approach was on Lafleur Avenue, which ran straight into the Gauron Bridge over the Lachine Canal.

 The higher section over the Saint Lawrence Seaway was added in the late 1950s.
 In August 1963, the Quebec Department of Public Works approved the construction of a "second" bridge downstream from the first.
 This increased the number of lanes from two to four.